ITR13/KikiTheNanoBot-UNITY_DOTS/README.md

 - Creating a list of audio to play then having a managed system that reads the list later and plays the audio clips.
 - Spawning entities with AudioSources that have PlayOnAwake on them.
 For the latter I also had a system that delete the entities if they're done playing.

+All the audio files are taken from the original game.

 ### Misc & Others
 **The Camera** worked as an entity in editor, but once I made a build it was just black, so I had to spawn it from an entity instead (Or just have it in the scene).
 The UI also worked in editor but not in build.